- CAPA Analysis

 TACA Regional Guatamala

-TACA is an airline brand comprising a group of five independently-owned and operated regional airlines in Central America.
+TACA (operating as Avianca from Jul-2013) is an airline brand comprising a group of independently-owned and operated regional airlines in Central America.
 The TACA Group includes Aeroperlas (Panama), Aviateca (Guatemala), Sansa (Costa Rica), La Costeña (Nicaragua) and Islena Airlines (Honduras).
-An acronym for Transportes Aéreos del Continente Americano, the Group operates to 39 destinations across Central, South and North America.
-The Group's fleet comprises Airbus A320-family, Embraer E190 aircraft.
-Regional service use ATR-42, Short 360 and Cessna Grand Caravan aircraft.
-TACA has established a subsidiary in Peru (TACA Perú).
+An acronym for Transportes Aéreos del Continente Americano, the Group operates to over 30 destinations across Central, South and North America.
+The Group's fleet comprises Airbus A320-family and Embraer E190 aircraft.
+Regional service use turboprop equipment including ATRs.

 Location of TACA main hub (Lima Jorge Chavez International Airport)